JeyAsare/bootcamp/README.md

 ### Testing User Stories

 - I want to be able to play BOOTCAMP from start to finish.
-Bootcamp is a very simplistic game to play as it only requires users to click buttons on a desktop or to tap on tablets or mobile devices to advance into the game.
+Bootcamp is a very simplistic game to play as it only requires users to click buttons on a desktop or to tap on tablets or mobile devices to advance in the game.
 The game is very straightforward and the user will never at any point be confused at what stage they are at.

 - I want to be able to see my score at the end of every question.
 At the end of every set of questions, the user will see how many questions they got right.
 It will be met with either a congratualtions message telling them they have passed or a failure message if they have failed.